mrsanthosh84/SuncropAssignment1-FrontEnd/README.md

 Attached all pages of screens in the screenshot folder

 ### `Run the Application`
-After starting the application, run `http://localhost:3000`.
-Need to make sure your backend code run first before running an application.
+Need to make sure your backend code run first before running an application (http://localhost:3000)